jllopezpino/blog/_posts/2019-04-28-colombia-hottest-lending-market.md

 ---
 layout: post
 title: Why Colombia can be the hottest lending market in the nearest future?
-excerpt: "Some hints on how to apply for the Gründungszuschuss founding grant"
+excerpt: "In this article, I explain why I think that Colombia is receiving from the lending industry is surprisingly low as compared to the size of the opportunity."
 tags: [fintech, lending, colombia]
 modified: 2019-04-28
 comments: true